Embarcadero (San Francisco): History

 San Francisco's shoreline historically ran south and inland from Clark's Point below Telegraph Hill to present-day Montgomery Street and eastward toward Rincon Point, enclosing an inlet named Yerba Buena Cove.
-As the city grew, the cove was filled.
-Over fifty years a large offshore seawall was built and the mudflats filled, creating what today is San Francisco's Financial District.
+Over fifty years, a large offshore seawall was built and the mudflats filled, creating what today is San Francisco's Financial District.
 The San Francisco Belt Railroad, a short line railroad for freight, ran along The Embarcadero; its former enginehouse has been preserved.
 The roadway follows the seawall, a boundary first established in the 1860s and not completed until the 1920s.

 During the early-20th century when the seaport was at its busiest and before the construction of the Bay Bridge, Pier 1, Pier 1½, Pier 3 and Pier 5 were dedicated chiefly to inland trade and transport.
 These connections facilitated the growth of communities in the Sacramento- and San Joaquin Valleys and fostered California's agricultural business.
 Today, these piers comprise the Central Embarcadero Piers Historic District.
 The Delta Queen docked at Pier 1½, ferrying people between San Francisco and Sacramento.
-There was once a pedestrian footbridge that connected Market Street directly with the Ferry building and a subterranean roadway to move cars below the plaza.
+There was once a pedestrian footbridge that connected Market Street directly with the Ferry building and a subterranean roadway.

 During World War II, San Francisco's waterfront became a military logistics center; troops, equipment and supplies left the Port in support of the Pacific theater.
 Almost every pier and wharf was involved in military activities, with troop ships and naval vessels tied up all along the Embarcadero.

 However, after the completion of the Bay Bridge and the rapid decline of ferries and the Ferry Building, the neighborhood fell into decline.
 The transition to container shipping, which moved most shipping to Oakland, led to further decline.
 Automobile transit efforts led to the Embarcadero Freeway being built in the 1950s.
 This improved automobile access to the Bay Bridge, but detracted aesthetically from the city.
 For 30 years, the freeway divided the waterfront and the Ferry Building from downtown.
 It was torn down in 1991, after being severely damaged in the 1989 Loma Prieta earthquake.